Research project - CHELsea II Trial

 Clinically Assisted Hydration at the End of Life

-Members of St Oswald’s Hospice clinical team are part of a trial to assess whether giving end of life patients fluid via a drip, known as Clinically-Assisted Hydration (CAH), is effective at preventing delirium.
+Members of St Oswald’s Hospice clinical team are part of a trial to assess whether giving end-of-life patients fluid via a drip, known as Clinically-Assisted Hydration (CAH), is effective at preventing delirium.

 Delirium or ‘terminal agitation’ often occurs at end of life and can cause confusion and restlessness.
 It can be distressing to patients, families, carers and healthcare professionals.

-This trial is also exploring if CAH affects other end of life problems (noisy breathing, shortness of breath), causes of side effects and affects length of survival.
+This trial is also exploring if CAH affects other end-of-life problems (noisy breathing, shortness of breath), causes of side effects and affects length of survival.

-A feasibility study of 200 cancer patients from hospices and hospitals in England and Wales suggested CAH can delay the onset of delirium but it can cause side effects such as fluid retention.
+A feasibility study of 200 cancer patients from hospices and hospitals in England and Wales suggested CAH can delay the onset of delirium but it can also cause side effects such as fluid retention.

-A larger study is currently underway to rigorously evaluate the role of CAH at the end of life.
+A larger study is currently underway to rigorously evaluate the role of CAH at end of life.
 St Oswald’s Hospice is 1 of 80 hospices/hospitals in the UK contributing to the study.

 Project lead: Dr Andrew Davies, Clinical Director of Supportive & Palliative Care at Royal Surrey County Hospital.